programmerPhysicist/tomato/README.txt

-Not tested for Windows yet.
 The sound will not work currently in Windows.

 **To Compile**
 cd source_code_folder